kj4tmp/gatorcat/doc/README.md

 > [!WARNING]
 > GatorCAT is **alpha** software.
 Using it today means participating in its development.
-> This means you may find bugs or need features implemented before you can use GatorCAT effectively.
+> You may find bugs or need features implemented before you can use GatorCAT effectively.

 GatorCAT provides the following: